NellMartin/Linux-Server-Configuration/README.md

 Linux deployment of a web application using PostgreSQL, Python, and Flask framework, in a Linux environment.

 ---
-Linux distribution on a virtual machine, prepared to host web applications, install updates and securing it from a number of attack vectors.
+This project consist of a Linux distribution (Ubuntu 14.04) on a virtual machine prepared to host web applications.
+Management and configuration is showcased in this project.
+Several tasks included: install updates and securing it from a number of attack vectors, configuration of ports, and installation of PostgreSQL database.

 This Project is in fulfilment of the Project 5 [Udacity Full Stack Web Developer Nanodegree Program](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004).
-It deploys Project 3 "Item Catalog App" on the virtual machine of Amazon Web Serices.
+It deploys Project 3 "Catalog App" on the virtual machine of Amazon Web Services.

 Table of Contents
-- [Project Access]
+- Project Access
-- [Project Overview]
+- Project Overview
 - Installed Packages
 - Configuration Summary
 - Project Step by Step - Walkthrough